Danielgimp/ServoPay_Final_Project/README.md

 private person have an issue giving their services to small audiences in close by proximity, and our solution comes to solve that issue, via mobile infrastructure.
 Every business has it's own promotional profile and everyone has an option to log into the service and view the business profiles.
-This would be done with a search by category, price, location, etc, which in return would let consumers to find the desirable product they seek for with ease.
 Another goal would be the app design with two goal in mind:
 Catch the user's attention.
 Make the app easy to use and inviting.